Business bulletin - 13 September 2018

 Leading industry figures from across the resources and construction sectors converged on Darwin last week to discuss latest developments in Northern Australia and South East Asia.

-More than 880 local, national and international delegates and 65 exhibitors attended NT Resources week, which brings together three conferences in one; the South East Asia Australia Offshore & Onshore Conference (SEAAOC), Mining the Territory and Building the Territory.
+More than 880 local, national and international delegates and 65 exhibitors attended NT Resources week, which brings together three conferences in one: the South East Asia Australia Offshore and Onshore Conference (SEAAOC), Mining the Territory and Building the Territory.

 Kevin Fong, Director of Strategic Oil and Gas Industry Development from the Department of Trade, Business and Innovation explained:

-For more information about the Oil and Gas strategy please contact email@example.com.
+For more information about the Oil and Gas strategy email email@example.com

 Creating jobs in the Territory

-Mineral exploration expenditure increased by 43 per cent during the 2017/18 financial year, with the Territory Government’s Resourcing the Territory initiative encouraging further exploration.
+Mineral exploration expenditure increased by 43% during the 2017/18 financial year, with the Northern Territory Government’s Resourcing the Territory initiative encouraging further exploration.

 Under this new initiative, one of the largest scale geophysical surveys ever undertaken in the Territory is now underway in the Tanami desert.
 The Geophysics and Drilling Collaboration grants program has been renewed and upgraded and received a record number of applications.